khushk21/Blockchain-Project/README.md

 ### 1. The Auction House

-The Auction House is the entry point for users to enter to check if a domain name has already been taken up.
-There are three cases:
+Users enter through The Auction House to see if a domain name has already been registered.
+These three situations are:

-- A domain has **already been taken**, and **has not expired yet**.
-Users will not be able to bid for this domain name, until its current ownership expires.
+- A domain name has already been registered but hasn't yet expired.
+Users won't be able to place bids until the current owner of this domain name expires.
-- A domain's ownership has **already expired** or is **not currently owned by anyone**, and has **no existing on-going auctions**.
-Here, the user can choose to start a new auction, which will call the `startAuction()` function in our [DNS Smart Contract](#DNSContract).
+- There are no active auctions and the domain's ownership has previously expired or is not currently held by anyone.
+Here, the user has the option to launch a new auction, which will activate our [DNS Smart Contract](#DNSContract"startAuction()" )'s method.
-- A domain is **not currently owned by anyone**, but already **has an ongoing auction** pegged to it.
-Here, the ongoing auction will be in one of three different phases:
+- Although a domain is now up for auction, it is not currently owned by anyone.
+In this case, the current auction will be in one of three stages:
-  - **Bidding Phase:** Where users can bid in a Blind Auction.
-More information can be found in the [Bidding Phase](#BiddingPhase) section.
+- The **Bidding Phase**, during which customers can place blind auction bids.
+The [Bidding Phase](#BiddingPhase) section has further details.
-  - **Reveal Phase:** Where users reveal and prove that they were the ones who made their bids in the Bidding Phase.
-More information can be found in the [Reveal Phase](#RevealPhase) section.
+- The **Reveal Phase** is where users identify themselves and demonstrate that their bids during the "Bidding Phase" were indeed their own.
+The [Reveal Phase](#RevealPhase) section has more details.
-  - **End Phase:** Where users choose to end an ongoing auction, giving the winner of the auction ownership to the domain, and refunding the losers with their bids.
-More information can be found in the [End Phase](#EndPhase) section.
+- **End Phase:** When users decide to conclude an ongoing auction, the domain is awarded to the successful bidder, and the losing bidders are given their money back.
+The [End Phase] section (#EndPhase) contains more details.

 <a name="ListRegisteredDomains"></a>

 ### 2. List of Registered Domains

-At the bottom of the webpage is where we can see a list of Ethereum Public address, and their owned registered domain name URLs.
-These domain names were obtained from the [DNS Smart Contract](#DNSContract), through a series of function calls as follows:
+A list of Ethereum Public addresses and their registered domain name URLs may be found at the bottom of the page.
+Through a series of function calls, the following domain names were acquired from the [DNS Smart Contract](#DNSContract):

-- `getAddress()`: To get a complete list of all Ethereum public addresses that currently own domain name URLs.
+- "getAddress()": To obtain a comprehensive list of all Ethereum public addresses that at the time of writing currently own domain name URLs.
-- `getURLCount(ethAddress)`: To get the number of URLs owned by a particular Ethereum public address.
+- "getURLCount(ethAddress)": Retrieves the total number of URLs a specific Ethereum public address owns.
-- `getURL(ethAddress, i)`: To get the ith domain name URL owned by a particular Ethereum public address.
+- "getURL(ethAddress, I Retrieves the URL for the ith domain name that belongs to a specific Ethereum public address.

-All these function calls generate a mapping of Ethereum Public addresses to domain name URLs, which are then both stored and rendered from the `data` state of the web page.
+All of these function calls result in the conversion of Ethereum Public addresses into domain name URLs, which are then both stored and rendered from the web page's "data" state.

 <a name="OwnerOfDomain"></a>